simondanielsson/portfolio/README.md

 [LinkedIn profile](https://www.linkedin.com/in/simon-danielsson-527b7b215/)

 The portfolio consists of projects in courses at ETH Zürich and the Faculty of Engineering at Lund University, as well as some private projects.
+The projects span the areas of pure mathematics (matrix theory), applied mathematics (optimization, ML, FEM) and pure programming (OOP design, data structures).

 Each course has been seperated into different directories.

-In the following, a brief overview of some of the main material in the portfolio is presented.
+eIn the following, a brief overview of some of the main material in the portfolio is presented.
 For more details I refer to the individual folders.

 ### Summary